Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Related works

 At present, deep learning based object detection can be classified into two-stage detection and one-stage detection.
-In the two-stage detectors, the most representative one is Region-CNN (RCNN) \cite{zhang2018occlusion}.
-At the first stage, it uses a regional proposal network to generate a set of proposals containing the bounding boxes of all objects.
-The second stage consists of a convolutional neural network classifier, which extracts features from each candidate box to represent the target and expands the receptive field through the downsampling process can increase the neighborhood spatial information, so that the detection accuracy has been greatly improved.
-In recent years, many variants of RCNN have been applied to crowd counting, such as Faster RCNN \cite{ren2015faster} and Mask RCNN \cite{he2017mask}.
-Since the single-stage detectors directly estimate the bounding box of targets without region proposal, the efficiency is greatly improved but the accuracy decreases.
-The sample imbalance is a key cause of the accuracy decrease.
-One of the solutions is to suppress the loss contributions from the samples well classified in training.
-For this purpose, Lin et al. modified the cross-entropy loss function \cite{lin2017focal}, named Focal Loss, the efficiency and accuracy were both higher than the best two-stage detectors at that time.
+In the two-stage detectors, the most representative one is Region-CNN (RCNN)~\cite{zhang2018occlusion}.
+At the first stage, a regional proposal network is used to generate a set of proposals containing the bounding boxes of all objects.
+The second stage consists of a convolutional neural network classifier, which extracts features from each candidate box to represent the target and expands the receptive field through the downsampling process can increase the neighborhood spatial information.
+In recent years, many variants of RCNN have been applied to crowd counting, such as Faster RCNN~\cite{ren2015faster} and Mask RCNN~\cite{he2017mask}.
+In addition to two-stage detection, the one-stage detectors are proposed to directly estimate the bounding box of targets without region proposal, which greatly improves the efficiency but decreases the accuracy.
+Since the sample imbalance is a key cause of the accuracy decrease, one of the solutions is to suppress the loss contributions from the samples well classified in training.
+For this purpose, Lin et al. modified the cross-entropy loss function~\cite{lin2017focal}, named Focal Loss, the efficiency and accuracy were both higher than the best two-stage detectors at that time.

-The early benchmark of head detection was given by references \cite{patron2012structured,ren2008finding}.
-The works provided head annotations in movies and TV dramas.
-In order to detect the small heads of pedestrians far away.
-Zhu et al. \cite{zhu2017cms} proposed an R-CNN with multi-scale ROIs to improve the detection performance.
-Zhang et al. \cite{zhang2019attention} designed an attention model to estimate the probability graph, in which position with higher probability indicates more possible to be head position.
-Sam et al. \cite{sam2020locate} proposed a multi-column architecture LSC-CNN using a top-down feedback, which can predict the number of people while using pseudo data to dynamically estimate the bounding box of heads.
-There are other works on generating head bounding boxes in dense scene through pseudo-data \cite{zhang2016single, liu2018decidenet, liu2019point}.
-In addition the work in \cite{song2021rethinking} and \cite{wang2021dense} combined the two independent tasks, counting and positioning, into a joint multitask framework.